 Identifying the 777-300ER

 For anyone interested in plane spotting, you can identify the 777s by their large size, two engines and no wingtip winglets.
 The 77W is the only American version of the 777 with an exit door over the wing.

 Booking the flight

-The easiest way for me to experience business class on an AA 77W is to fly it on one of the few routes on which AA operates it domestically.
-It is easy to find space to use a SWU on a domestic route.
+The easiest way for me to experience business class on an American 77W is to fly it on one of the few routes on which AA operates it domestically.
+It is easy to find space to use a System Wide Upgrade (SWU) on a domestic route.
 It is even possible to get a complimentary elite upgrade from economy.
-I actually booked this flight by buying an inexpensive purchased business-class ticket from LAX to Panama City, Panama (PTY).
+I booked this flight by buying an inexpensive business-class ticket from LAX to Panama City, Panama (PTY).

 American Flight 275 Miami to Los Angeles

 The flight was scheduled to depart MIA at 5:00pm.
 After spending a few hours at the Plaza Premium lounge in Terminal E following my flight from Panama, I arrived at my gate in Terminal D at 4:30 just as boarding began.
 The boarding process was orderly in spite of the crowd of people at the gate.
 Soon I was at my seat, 4A.